zenml-io/zenml/docs/book/getting-started/zenml-pro/system-architectures.md

 ![Scenario 1: Full SaaS deployment](../../.gitbook/assets/cloud_architecture_scenario_1.png)

-In this scenario, all services are hosted on infrastructure hosted by the ZenML Team.
+In this scenario, all services are hosted on infrastructure hosted by the ZenML Team, except the MLOps stack components.
 Customer secrets and credentials required to access customer infrastructure are stored and managed by the ZenML Pro Control Plane.

-On our infrastructure for ZenML Pro SaaS only ML _metadata_ (e.g. pipeline and model tracking and versioning information) is stored.
+On the ZenML Pro infrastructure, only ML _metadata_ (e.g. pipeline and model tracking and versioning information) is stored.
 All the actual ML data artifacts (e.g. data produced or consumed by pipeline steps, logs and visualizations, models) are stored on the customer cloud.
 This can be set up